Sawant Gives City Council One More Chance to Cap Late Fees at $10 for Renters

 Since no one wants to go out on a limb and say they support Sawant’s amendment, here’s what the tea leaves say.

 Nelson, Juarez, and Council Member Alex Pedersen will likely vote “no” on Sawant’s amendment.
 Nelson and Juarez supported the change to begin with, and Pedersen would never piss off the landlord lobby (well, he did once, but I don’t think he meant to).
-Morales is the most likely to support Sawant’s amendment, since she spoke against Nelson’s sliding scale.
+Morales is the certainly on board with Sawant's amendment, or her amendment to do the same thing, or an amendment the co-sponsor together.

 Voting history may suggest that Mosqueda would side with Sawant.
 She showed loyalty to renters in the past, taking an unpopular vote with Sawant to extend the COVID-19 eviction moratorium.
 Herbold also voted “yes” on that extension, but she did try to water it down first.
 But, hey, she isn’t running for re-election, so she doesn’t have to worry about pissing off the all-powerful landlord lobby.